riverbed/riverbed-operator/README.md

 ```

 # Upgrading the Riverbed Operator
-When upgrading from a release prior to v2.0.0 you must first uninstall the operator before following the installation instructions above.
-To uninstall, delete the installation manifests using a link to your currently running version vX.Y.Z like so:
+If you are upgrading from a version earlier than v2.0.0, you must first uninstall the existing operator before installing the newer version.
+To do this, delete the installation manifests using the link corresponding to your current version (vX.Y.Z), as shown below:
 ```
 kubectl delete -f https://github.com/riverbed/riverbed-operator/releases/download/vX.Y.Z/riverbed-operator.yaml
 ```